RISE-UNIBAS/selenium-examples/README.md

 Examples how to use selenium for web scraping.
 There are currently two examples:

 - e-manuscripta.ch (Simple search and download of preview images)
-- NZZ Newspaper archive (Example with login and Mouse simulation, needs NZZ-Login)
+- NZZ Newspaper archive (Example with login and Mouse simulation, NZZ-Login and permission required)

 ## Using the examples